DX39/frp-Android/README_en.md

 ### Start at Boot and Background Keep-Alive
 The app is designed according to the native Android specification.
 However, some custom Android systems have stricter background management.
 Please manually enable the relevant options in the system settings.
 For example, on ColorOS 16, the connection may be disconnected when the app is sent to the background.
 After enabling [App Settings -> Power Management -> Fully Allow Background Activity], it will work normally.

+### Can I change the kernel version in the app?
+Can multiple frp kernels be bundled?
+Simply put: no. Please follow the compilation methods above to bundle your required kernel and build the APK.

+Since [Android 10+ removed execute permissions from the app's main directory](https://developer.android.com/about/versions/10/behavior-changes-10#execute-permission), it is impossible to dynamically download and run a new frp kernel file; only the needed kernel version packaged inside the APK can be executed.

+User needs vary and cannot be covered by a few bundled versions, so it is recommended that you compile your own build with the kernel version you need.

+There are other approaches, for example:

+- [NekoBoxForAndroid](https://github.com/MatsuriDayo/NekoBoxForAndroid) developed a plugin system to separate binaries into an APK plugin.
+- [termux](https://github.com/termux/termux-exec-package) uses certain techniques to execute binaries in restricted environments.

+However, these solutions are relatively complex, and with limited time and capability, they are not implemented here.

 ### BroadcastReceiver usage example
 Make sure to enable the corresponding "Startup at Broadcast" / "Stop at Broadcast" switches in Settings: